i-n-c/conjur-ecs-deploy/README.md

       scripts/generateEmptyParams cloudformation.yml > params_mystack.yml
     ```

-4. Customise the generated parameters file in your editor of choice.
+4. Customize the generated parameters file in your editor of choice.
 5. Launch a Stack

     Stack Name pattern: `[a-z][a-z0-9]+`